 LTV is considered when a child's own breathing cannot fully support their needs.
 The body has difficulty getting oxygen into the blood and getting rid of carbon dioxide.
 This is known as chronic respiratory failure.

 LTV might be needed if there is a serious problem in the lungs, or with the mechanics of breathing.
-Without LTV, the child's quality of life could be worse, or their life could be shortened.
+With LTV the child's quality of life and life expectancy could be improved.

 Examples when LTV might be considered: